 Here is a simple checklist to see if you don’t need WordPress:

-If you agree with any of these statements, then you can use another platform.
+If you agree with these statements, you can use another platform.
 See our list of best blogging platforms and website builders to find a platform that may suit your needs.

 We also have a quick comparison guide of WordPress vs. other popular platforms: